 I free-motion quilted my version of this pattern only in the black/dark parts to make Spock’s face stand out more.
 I also stuck mainly with white/cream and black/grey for the darks and lights.
 I have to say I am exceptionally proud of this project.
 Not only was my boss thrilled with his quilt, but I really enjoyed making it – always key.
 I’m looking forward to designing my own quilt next, using the Funthreads tutorial – I’m thinking a Dr. Who quilt in TARDIS blue next?

-I live just outside of Washington, DC with my husband, Bill, 5 year old son, Caleb, and our rescue dog, Daisy.
-In my other life, I work as a Web Developer & Social Media Specialist at the National Institutes of Health.
+I live just outside of Washington, DC with my husband, Bill, 7-year-old son, Caleb, infant daughter, Erica, and our rescue dog, Daisy.
+In my other life, I work as a Web Developer & Social Media Specialist at the National Institutes of Health (NIH).
 I also enjoy cooking, baking, preserving, building with legos, and watching television.
 I hate cleaning bathrooms.